 On pressing go, your instance will be created and you will be redirected to the ConnectWise Manage integration page.
-You will also receive and email with next setup instructions.
+You will also receive an email with setup instructions.

-You may want to whitelist emails from our domain "@FlashDialler.com" to ensure our email don't get caught by your spam filters.
+You may want to whitelist emails from our domain "@FlashDialler.com" to ensure our emails don't get caught by your spam filters.

 This Agreement is entered into as of the date accepted between Expoint Limited (“the Provider”) and (“the Customer”).

 This Agreement is separate from and in addition to any other agreements between the Provider and the Client for the provision of products and services not included in the Service.